abdallah-abdelsabour/cloudflare_tunel_compose/README.md

 **Important Notes:**
 - The `extra_hosts` configuration allows the Docker container to access services running on your host machine
 - Use `host.docker.internal` instead of `localhost` when configuring service URLs
-- Never commit this file with your actual token to a public repository

 ---